Product discovery

 Miro and FigJam can render an OST visually.
 What they can't do is generate the options at each node, keep the team from jumping layers, or manage convergence when the conversation stalls.
 Someone still has to drive the session, and without a trained facilitator, most OST attempts collapse into a brainstorm with sticky notes arranged in a vaguely hierarchical shape.

-The four layers of Torres's framework and how Bandos implements each one in a live session.
+The four layers of Torres's framework and how Bandos implements each one.

 The business result you're trying to move

-You describe your business model, unique capabilities, and hard constraints.
-This grounds every subsequent branch in what you can actually build and what success means for your company.
+You describe your vision, available strengths, and project boundaries.
+This grounds every subsequent branch in what you can actually build and what success means for your project.

 Customer needs, pain points, and desires